 The Takeaway

-Both the Perpetuity Model and the Exit Multiple Model offer you valuable methods for estimating the Terminal Value in a DCF analysis.
+Both the Perpetuity Growth Model and the Exit Multiple Model offer you valuable methods for estimating the Terminal Value in a DCF analysis.
 The choice between the two largely depends on the nature of the company being valued and the availability of market data.
-The Perpetuity Model is often used for businesses with predictable long-term growth, while the Exit Multiple Model is preferred when there are reliable comparables available.
+The Perpetuity Growth Model is often used for businesses with predictable long-term growth, while the Exit Multiple Model is preferred when there are reliable comparables available.